 This anecdote captures neatly and succinctly all of the themes I have articulated.
 When bad news hits and people are suffering, space exploration looks like a terrible waste of money.
 Earthly needs will always trump aspirational desires to explore.
 We will always have an economic cycle with bad times as well as good.
 And when tough times hit, the budget for exploration will get cut.

-The challenge is how to overcome this dilemma.
-The challenge is to find a reason to be in space that can be echoed in a soundbite and whose rationale makes sense even to people who are suffering economic loss for which little or less help may be forthcoming in the near-term because of a priority for a program in space.
+How do you overcome the dilemma of funding for space when there are so many Earthly crises to resolve?
+The challenge is to find a reason to be in space that can be echoed in a soundbite and whose rationale makes sense even to people who are suffering economic or personal loss for which little or less help may be forthcoming in the near-term because of a priority for a program in space.

 We have yet to find that rationale, that soundbite, that program, and that is largely why we have not gone into space at scale.

-By the end of this essay, my goal is to meet this challenge and provide you with a succinct set of soundbites that make the case clearly and cleanly for a vastly larger program in space.
+By the end of this essay, my goal is to meet this challenge and provide you with a succinct set of soundbites that make the case clearly and cleanly for a vastly larger program in space, driven by an overwhelming value proposition of public benefits that result.

 Romanticizing the glory days of Apollo is a misread of history.
 There was no blank check from voters then, there will be none today.
-We should be proud of that program for what it was, but should not rely on its achievements as a guide to the future.
+We should be proud of that program for what it was, but should not rely on its achievements as a guide to the future nor attempt to recreate it in any way.

 The historical context of Kennedy’s mission to the moon was utterly and completely unique.
-A one-off race to the moon inexorably bound up in a great power rivalry where the Russians were competing to win the same prize and ahead at every step, giving us sustained attention, a real sense of threat of not winning the race, and perhaps the tragedy of Kennedy’s assassination to collectively make the moon drive an iconic mission.
+The race to the moon was a one-off inexorably bound up in a great power rivalry where the Russians were competing to win the same prize and ahead at every step, giving us sustained attention, a real sense of threat of not winning the race, and perhaps the tragedy of Kennedy’s assassination to collectively make the moon drive an iconic mission.

 Advocates for space exploration have proven unwilling to admit these basic facts and have, therefore, been unable to overcome them.
 The result is that NASA’s budget has hit a wall over which it has not been able to climb and that has limited our ability to get to scale in space.
 It simply remains too expensive and too risky.
 And politicians and voters know it.